Phoenix Defective Road Attorney

 Road design and the lack of proper road maintenance can play a contributing or significant role in accidents.
 As a result, when an accident occurs involving one of our clients, we will want to determine whether road design or road poor road maintenance contributed to an accident, and if it did, we will want to identify all parties who potentially are liable, including towns, cities, and municipalities.
+If you have been in any kind of accident due to defective road design or defective road maintenance in Arizona, contact the Phoenix defective road lawyers at Begam Marks & Traulsen, P.A. today.

 Defective road design can include: